TritonDataCenter/sdc-amon/README.md

 directly if you like.

-In a separate shell run an amon-relay:
+In a separate shell run an amon-relay.
+The amon-relay needs to be know two
+things: (a) the Amon Master URL and (b) the compute node UUID on which this is running.
+Normally these are both discovered automatically (using MAPI and `sysinfo` respectively), but for testing outside of COAL they can be specified via the `-m URL` and `-n UUID` switches.

     cd .../amon/relay
-    mkdir -p tmp/db   # a location for caching probe data
+    mkdir -p tmp/data   # a location for caching probe data

     # Here we are:
+    # - storing local data in 'tmp/data'
     # - connecting to the master at "localhost:8080"
     # - listening on port 8081 (-s 8081)
     #   (rather than using a Unix domain socket, as is done in production)